Penn State vs. Illinois NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Penn State and its opponents have gone over the current 46.5-point total in three of six games this season.
+- Penn State and its opponents have gone over the current 45.5-point total in three of six games this season.

-- Saturday's over/under is 0.5 points higher than the combined 46 PPG average of the two teams.
+- Saturday's over/under is 0.5 points lower than the two team's combined 46 points per game average.

-- These two squads combine to allow 38.4 points per game, 8.1 fewer than this contest's over/under.
+- These two squads combine to surrender 38.4 points per game, 7.1 fewer than this contest's over/under.

-- The Nittany Lions and their opponents have scored an average of 51.5 points per game in 2021, 5.0 more than Saturday's total.
+- Nittany Lions games this season feature an average total of 51.5 points, a number six points higher than Saturday's over/under.

-- The 53.5 PPG average total in Fighting Illini games this season is 7.0 points more than this game's over/under.
+- In 2021, games involving the Fighting Illini have averaged a total of 53.5 points, eight more than the set over/under in this contest.

 Penn State Stats and Trends

-- Penn State has four wins against the spread in six games this year.

-- The Nittany Lions have been favored by 24 points or more one time this season and have not covered the spread in any of them.
+- The Nittany Lions have yet to cover the spread this season when favored by 23 points or more.

-- Penn State's games this year have gone over the total in two out of six opportunities (33.3%).

-- Penn State is 2-1 against the spread and 3-0 overall this season when the team scores more than 24.6 points.
+- Penn State is 2-1 against the spread and 3-0 overall this season when the team records more than 24.6 points.

-- When Penn State totals more than 427.9 yards, the team is 1-1 against the spread and 2-0 overall.
+- Penn State is 1-1 against the spread and 2-0 overall when the team piles up more than 427.9 yards.

-- The Nittany Lions have seven giveaways this season, while the Fighting Illini have 12 takeaways .

 - Find the latest spread and moneyline odds for Penn State at SISportsbook.